stride3d/stride-docs/en/contributors/ways-to-contribute/content.md

 The website is built using [11ty](https://www.11ty.dev/) and [bootstrap](https://getbootstrap.com/).
 We keep our dependencies as minimal as possible to make it easier for other people to submit their own changes.

-For more information, visit out [🌐️ Contribute to the website](../website/index.md) section, which contains resources on how build the website, create new content and more.
+For more information, visit our [🌐️ Contribute to the website](../website/index.md) section, which contains resources on how build the website, create new content and more.

 > [!TIP]
 > If you **don't know where to start**, try finding an [open issue labeled "good first issue"](https://github.com/stride3d/stride-website/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22).